 As a byproduct of cheese production, whey is not vegan.
 Whey is obtained during cheese-making by straining off the protein-rich liquid from curdled milk.
 Food processors typically dehydrate this liquid whey into powder.

-Because it’s a byproduct of the cheese industry, whey is remarkably inexpensive.
+Because it’s a byproduct of making cheese, whey is remarkably inexpensive.
 In the United States, cheese producers generate half a million tons of the stuff every year.
 That’s a lot of whey they must get rid of—and when there’s a will there’s a whey!

 Since it’s sold so cheaply, processed foods companies put it into a vast assortment of products.
 Whey shows up in countless brands of cookies, crackers, bread, and other baked goods.
-Many protein powders and instant breakfasts include proteins extracted from whey.
+Many protein powders and energy bars include whey or proteins extracted from whey.
 These whey proteins are beta-lactoglobulin, alpha lactalbumin, and serum albumin.

 When purchasing any sort of processed food, vegans should check the ingredients for whey.
 It has a disconcerting ability to show up in products that would otherwise be vegan.

 Most mass-market protein powders contain whey.
 But fortunately, vegan protein powders are easy to find.
 These products typically replace whey with a soy-based protein.
 Orgain Plant-Based Protein Powder is an excellent vegan choice.
 This product is mostly organic and quite inexpensive.
 Earth Chimp Vegan Protein Shake is another highly rated product.